-With retail hype at its most extreme and 54% of us splashing out on items or styles we would not buy if they were not reduced, it’s no wonder that 43% will later regret purchases.
+With retail hype at its most extreme and 54% of us splashing out on items or styles, we would not buy if they were not reduced, it’s no wonder that 43% will later regret spending on Boxing Day.

 48% confess that they are far from sale savvy, making impulse buys and rushed decisions.
 Never is this more treacherous than on ‘big ticket’ purchases.

 Many save all year round and then abandon their plans in favour of the first kitchen, car or bathroom they see on sale.
-Despite the magnitude of these buys 47% of us admit to making a quicker than normal decision on ‘big ticket’ items under the pressure of promotions.
+Despite the magnitude of these buys, 47% of us admit to making a quicker than normal spending decision on ‘big ticket’ items under the pressure of promotions with Boxing Day sales.

-15% of sale shoppers will regret buying a high value item which didn’t even have the features they had originally intended to buy.
-13% will be disappointed when so called discounted prices were not what they seemed.
+15% of sale shoppers will regret buying a high-value item that didn’t even have the features they had originally intended to buy.
+13% will be disappointed when so-called discounted prices were not what they seemed.